-For example, you could create a survey that triggers after someone completes the onboarding process, asking a questions like:
+For example, you could create a survey that triggers after someone completes the onboarding process, asking questions like:

-Firstly, head to the Surveys tab.
+Firstly, head to the Feedback section in your Customerly account, then click on the Surveys tab.

-Next, define who will see your survey, and what events need to happen for them to see the survey.
+Next, define who will see your survey and what events need to happen for them to see the survey.